LLM Inference Pipeline (Prefill vs Decode)

 The historical problem

-Naive sequence generation with a transformer looks deceptively simple: feed prompt in, generate next token, append, repeat.
+The naive way of generating text with a transformer looks simple: feed the prompt in, predict the next token, append, predict again, repeat.

 How it works